 Likewise, when the first instance judgment has been handed down, the possibility of a further appeal before the High Spanish Judicial Courts may be filed if, for example, the amount of the claim is EUR30,000 or more.

-Based on our experience, in judicial tax controversies, the evidence that is usually the most relevant includes the following:
+In this firm's experience, in judicial tax controversies, the evidence that is usually the most relevant includes the following:

 Any evidence on which the claim is based must be proposed and provided at the time of filing the lawsuit.
 Additionally, the plaintiff must provide at that time the reasons why the evidence is relevant to the appeal.